ocharles/blog/posts/2013-02-12-quick-dsls-with-endo-writers.md

 ---
-title: Quick and Easy DSLs with Writer Endo
+title: "Quick and Easy DSLs with Writer Endo"
 ---

 In the last week, I’ve had to briefly take off my beloved programmer hat and